ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/comm.rst

     and **move-assigned**.
 The copy operation gives a object that has the same communication status record.
 The destructor is ``noexcept``.

-    Default constructor of ``Status`` gives an object with uninitialized status record.
+    The default constructor of ``Status`` gives an object with uninitialized status record.

     .. function::   int source() const noexcept
                     int tag() const noexcept